 - If the instruction set were completely original, it would be impossible to use general software development environments.

-To overcome the disadvantages of soft processors, FPGA vendors such as Altera provides instruction sets and development tools "free of charge."
+To overcome the disadvantages of soft-core processors, for example, FPGA vendor Altera® Therefore, we provide instruction sets and development tools "free of charge".

-Creating an entire instruction set yourself would be a time-consuming process, so Altera provides three Risc V-based instruction sets (Nios® V) free of charge.
+Because designing an instruction set from scratch requires a great deal of effort, Altera® provides three types of RISC-V-based instruction sets (Nios® V) free of charge.

 -Nios® V/g: Standard ISA that can incorporate custom instructions (RV32IMAZicsr_Zicbom)

-Altera provides tools for hardware and software development.
+Altera® It provides tools for hardware development and software development.

-- Quartus, an existing development tool for Altera FPGAs ® You can use Prime (free version/paid version).
+- Existing development tool for Altera FPGAs: Quartus ® You can use Prime (free version/paid version).

 Software development

-- Since Nios® V is based on Risc V, you can use development environments for Risc V provided by third-party vendors.
+You can use development environments for RISC-V provided by third-party vendors.

-- Altera provides "Ashling* RiscFree* IDE for Intel® FPGA" for free.
+- "Ashling* RiscFree* IDE for Altera® FPGA" It is provided "free of charge".